Configuration Options

 • annotations: Defines specific annotations to be used by the service.

-• keystoreSecretName: Configures the name of a secret with the keystore file.
+• keystoreSecretName: Configures the name of a Kubernetes Secret with the keystore file.

-• keystoreSecretKey: Configures the key for the secret used holding the keystore file.
+• keystoreSecretKey: Configures the key for the Kubernetes Secret used holding the keystore file.

 • keystorePassword: The base64 encoded password for the keystore.

-• keystorePasswordSecretName: Alternatively, the name of a secret with the keystore password.
+• keystorePasswordSecretName: Alternatively, the name of a Kubernetes Secret which contains the keystore password and optionally the private key password for the keystore.

-• truststoreSecretName: Configures the name of a secret with the truststore.
+• truststoreSecretName: Configures the name of a Kubernetes Secret with the truststore.

-• truststoreSecretKey: Configures the key for the secret used holding the truststore file.
+• truststoreSecretKey: Configures the key for the Kubernetes Secret used holding the truststore file.

 • truststorePassword: The base64 encoded password for the truststore.

-• truststorePasswordSecretName: Alternatively, the name of a secret with the truststore password.
+• truststorePasswordSecretName: Alternatively, the name of a Kubernetes Secret with the truststore password.

-• tlsClientAuthenticationMode: The way HiveMQ platform authenticates client certificates.
+• tlsClientAuthenticationMode: The way the HiveMQ Platform authenticates client certificates.
 Possible values are NONE, OPTIONAL and REQUIRED.

-The truststore and keystore secrets can be reused for different listeners/services.
+The truststore and keystore Kubernetes Secrets can be reused for different listeners/services.

 If the keystore or truststore password changes, a rolling restart is required.